 Distinguished Professor and Faculty Chair

-Miller, Jody.
-2008.
+Miller, J. (2008).
 Getting Played: African American Girls, Urban Inequality, and Gendered Violence.
-New York: New York University Press.
+New York, NY: New York University Press.

 Miller, J. (2001).
 One of the Guys: Girls, Gangs, and Gender.
 New York, NY: Oxford University Press.